 The ending of the film, in which Sirius escapes on Hagrid's hippogriff, is actually a reversal of the opening of Harry Potter and the Sorcerer's Stone (2001), in which Hagrid arrives on a flying motorcycle which, the book reveals, he borrowed from Sirius.

-Despite featuring the idea of a mass murder as the back story, this is *arguably* the only book/movie in the series where no person dies in the story itself.
-The argument is that, while the villain in Harry Potter and the Chamber of Secrets (2002) was destroyed, he was a ghostly automaton who was, perhaps, never alive to begin with.
+Despite featuring the idea of a mass murder as the back story, this is, arguably, the only book/movie in the franchise where no person dies.
+The argument is that, while the villain in Harry Potter and the Chamber of Secrets (2002) was destroyed, he was a manifestation of Voldemort's hocrux, and can be said never to have been alive to begin with.